 This program is designed for tribal HR professionals who have successfully completed Falmouth Institute’s Human Resource Certification, or who can demonstrate at least 6 years of employment in the tribal HR field.
 If you’ve already earned the Advanced HR Certification, join us again for new topics and hands-on solutions to common problems in tribal HR.

-Participants who successfully complete Falmouth Institute’s Advanced Human Resource Certification for Indian Country will receive the ATHRP designation.
+Participants who successfully complete Falmouth Institute’s Advanced Human Resource Certification for Indian Country will become eligible to receive the ATHRP designation.

 |Applied Employment Law

 ||Advanced Employee Recruitment, Retention and Development

 ||Interpersonal Skills for HR Leaders